skynet-im/skynet/protocol.md

 ### Channels ###
 With the Skynet protocol v4 we had different implementations for many types of communication channels.
 This concept made abstraction almost impossible and increased the complexity, especially on the server side.

 To avoid this problem we introduce a completely new concept with Platinum Stack: Every communication channel will now be treated as a `Channel` with a unique `ChannelId`.
 The server does not care which messages are sent over a channel.
-Data is sent over a `Channel` as a `Message` with a channel-unique, incremental ID.
+Data is sent over a `Channel` as a `Message` with an incremental ID.
 The key exchange for a channel is either done by a contact request or by using the key of an existing private channel.
 In order to move away from the old `UserData` packet, which was prone to concurrency and timing errors, we introduce an additional channel and two more types of messages.

 ##### MessageFlags #####
 `MessageFlags.Loopback` indicates that a message is to be delivered only to the other devices of the sender of this message.
 Messages with the loopback flag are encrypted using the key of the users _loopback channel_.
 Using a loopback flag solves many problems but makes the classical revision system of all clients having the same data impossible.
-Therefore, the server has to inform the client when message IDs are skipped.
-With this information, the client can make sure no messages are missing.
+Therefore, a client which decides, not to sychronize all messages, has to request them later from the server which may lead to duplicate messages that have to be ignored.

 `MessageFlags.Unencrypted` marks a message that is not encrypted and should be processed by the server.
 Data such as blocked contacts and conversations is managed using the loopback channel with this flag.